BradleyCodeU/bradleycodeu.github.io/_apcsa/207_iteration/StringLoopAlgorithms/instructions.md

 <ul id="algorithmList">
 </ul>

-In the main method, create 5 expected/actual tests for each algorithm.
+In the main method, create 5 expected/actual tests for EACH algorithm.
+Your finished project will have a total of 25 expected/actual tests.
 For example, if I created an algorithm String sayHelloName(String name), then my tests might look like this...

 ```
 System.out.println("- - -Testing sayHelloName algorithm- - -");